-The purpose of this reflexive paper is for students to situate themselves in relation to a critical theory or perspective.
+The purpose of this critical theory paper is for students to situate themselves in relation to a critical theory or perspective.
 Students will incorporate course readings and external sources to respond to the following questions:

-- What is the relevance of critical approaches to social work practice? - What critical theory resonates with you and why? - What are some key elements of this critical theory or perspective? - How does this theory or perspective align or differ from your current approach? - What are the strengths of this theory or approach? - How would you integrate this theory or perspective in practice?
+- What is the relevance of critical approaches to social work practice? - What critical theory resonates with you and why? - What are some key elements of this critical theory or perspective? - How does this theory or perspective align or differ from your current approach? - What are the strengths and limitations of this theory or approach?

-- What are some tensions or challenges you envision when integrating this theory or perspective in a practice setting? - In what ways might you work through these tensions or challenges?
+- How would you integrate this theory or perspective in practice? - What are some tensions or challenges you envision when integrating this theory or perspective in a practice setting? - In what ways might you work through these tensions or challenges?

 Papers should be between 6 to 8 double-spaced pages (not including cover page and references).
 The font size should be 12-point.
 Page margins should be 2.5 cm (1-inch) on all sides.
 A minimum of 10 references are required.
 Referencing should adhere to APA 7th Edition.

-Additional grading criteria for this assignment will be provided in class and outlined in the rubric.
+Additional grading criteria for this assignment is outlined in the rubric and will be discussed in class.